tattle-made/kosh-v2/docs/search.md

 Tasks

 - Add an icon of text, image or video depending on what file is dropped onto the react-dropzone in the search input component

+- Add an export to .csv action for group select

+- Add hover state to singlepost
+  - open in external tab, expand within site